Review of Phonak’s Study on Spheric Speech Clarity: Evaluating the Research Behind AI-Driven Hearing Aid Innovation

 • While it references peer-reviewed studies (e.g., Diehl et al., 2023 in Scientific Reports), the document itself was not submitted to or reviewed by an independent scientific journal.

-• It cites internal studies and product evaluations conducted at Phonak Audiological Research Center (PARC), which are industry-based and proprietary, not part of academic or public research processes.
+• It cites internal studies and product evaluations conducted at Phonak Audiological Research Center (PARC), which are industry-based and proprietary.
+Not part of academic or public research processes.

 This means the research should be viewed as manufacturer-supported evidence, useful for product insight, but not equivalent to independent scientific validation.